markjivko/kronup-php/docs/Api/ChannelsApi.md

 ## `assign()`

-> Channels Assign a user to a channel
+> Assign a user to a channel

 {: .new-title }
 > #️⃣ Execute example in terminal